jmdalmeida/TwitchBot/README.md

 TwitchBot
 =========

-Bot for Twitch.tv chat moderation and viewer interaction.
+Bot for twitch.tv chat moderation and viewer interaction using PircBot IRC API.